FAQ0840 840 870 (appels gratuits depuis la Suisse)studentservices@unidistance.ch

 • Riemann-Integral, fundamental theorem of calculus,

-• unction sequences, uniform convergence.
+• function sequences, uniform convergence.

 Mandatory literature: